gverni/d3-for-the-impatient/README.md

 # Contributing

-I'll be very happy to accept contribution to this repo, either to extend existing samples or to add new one.
+I'll be very happy to accept contributions to this repo, either to extend existing samples or to add new one.
 Feel free to open PR (see [here](https://help.github.com/en/articles/about-pull-requests) how) or to [open a new issue](https://github.com/gverni/d3-for-the-impatient/issues/new) if you want to report bugs or propose changes.